-If the pregnancy test is negative, our nurse will go over possible reasons why you missed your period and the potential risk of Sexually Transmitted Infections (STI).
+If the pregnancy test is negative, our nurse will go over possible reasons why you missed your period and the potential risk of a Sexually Transmitted Infection (STI) or Sexually Transmitted Disease (STD).
 She will provide helpful resources on decreasing risks to help you maintain good health.

 CAPS is a helpful bridge between verifying your pregnancy and taking the next steps in your healthcare.
 Our goals are to help you walk through what can be a very stressful time, and to discuss any pressures or concerns you may be facing.
 We want to give you the education and resources to help you feel confident about your future.